Young lives at risk: The road safety reality

 These factors include:

-- Driving at high risk times: Young drivers are more likely to crash late at night, especially on weekends.
-In NSW, 30% of all young fatalities occurr on Friday or Saturday night.
+Driving at high-risk times: Young drivers are more likely to crash late at night, especially on weekends.
+In NSW, 30% of all young fatalities occur on Friday or Saturday night.

-- Driving under the influence: No surprises here.
-The presence of drugs or alcohol in a driver’s system are a serious risk factor and one that can easily be avoided.
+Driving under the influence: No surprises here.
+The presence of drugs or alcohol in a driver’s system is a serious risk factor and one that can easily be avoided.

 But safe driving isn’t just a list of things to avoid.
 Novice drivers should work proactively to improve their skills, increase their comfort level in tricky situations and develop a healthy attitude towards risk.
 Driver schools, advocacy campaigns and governments now recognise that cultivating these skills is more important than simply attaining a limited number of hours and checking off manoeuvres in a driver’s exam.
 Although hard work initially, these added safety precautions will pay off over the life-long road ahead.